 EquaDem Network Plus unites researchers, professionals, and people with lived experience to make dementia care fairer for everyone.

-The EquaDem Network Plus is the first national collaboration focused on addressing the profound inequalities faced by people living with dementia and their unpaid carers in accessing diagnosis and support.
+EquaDem Network Plus is the first national collaboration focused on addressing the profound inequalities faced by people living with dementia and their unpaid carers in accessing diagnosis and support.

 With more than one million people living with dementia in the United Kingdom, and numbers continuing to rise, these inequalities are becoming increasingly urgent to address.

-his collaborative initiative brings together a diverse mix of experts from academia, health and social care, and the voluntary sector, alongside people living with dementia and their carers, to co-create solutions to these disparities.
+This collaborative initiative brings together a diverse mix of experts from academia, health and social care, and the voluntary sector, alongside people living with dementia and their carers, to co-create solutions to these disparities.

 The network’s focus on developing practical, evidence-based approaches is both critical and timely.